 Dogsled trips are the unique winter vacation alternative which, unlike skiing or snowmobiling, require no special skills or fitness and are suitable for all ages -- from 5-85.
 Our dogsled vacation packages feature great fun, great food, great lodging and the extraordinary Wintergreen team: the best guides in the Northwoods.
 But our Eskimo sled dogs steal the show every time -- they're friendly, handsome and love to pull.
 Click here to meet our dogs.

-Now in our 33rd year, we're the oldest, most experienced recreational dog sledding center and the nation's only lodge devoted exclusively to dogsledding.
-We've been cited by National Geographic as the best in the business and ranked by Outside Magazine as one of the "Top 10" small, innovative outdoor companies of the past quarter century.
-Paul Schurke, Wintergreen's founder & director, is a renowned author and educator who has received the Explorers Club award and Outside's "Adventurer of the Year" award.
+Now in our 35th year, we're the oldest, most experienced recreational dog sledding center and the nation's only lodge devoted exclusively to dogsledding.
+We've been cited by National Geographic as the "best in the business" and ranked by Outside Magazine as one of the "Top 10" small, innovative outdoor companies of the past quarter century.
+Paul Schurke, Wintergreen's founder & director, is a renowned author and educator who has received the Explorers Club award, Outside's "Adventurer of the Year" award and the "Environmental Hero" award by the national Wilderness Society.
 Our dogsled guides --the most experienced in the business-- have been with us for many years.
 While dogsledding may be a sideline for other adventures vacation companies, at Wintergreen it's all we do and we do it very well!
 Click here to learn more about how we came to be.

 Yes!
 No one knows winter clothing & comfort better than Wintergreen.
-In fact, we designed and produced our own line of top quality winter gear through the company we formerly owned, Wintergreen Northern Wear.
+In fact, we design and produce our own line of top quality winter gear through Wintergreen Northern Wear.
 We'll help ensure that you bring exactly what you need.
-Apparel items you don't have, including warm parkas and snow boots, can be rented or purchased at a discount through Ely's "Warm & Cozy Clothing" Company.
+Apparel items you don't have, including warm parkas and snow boots, can be rented or purchased at a discount through Wintergreen Northern Wear.
 Click here to view our suggested clothing list.